niclabs/dns-tools/README.md

 ## How to delete PKCS11 keys

-The folowing command removes the created keys with an specific tag, using the  [DTC](https://github.com/niclabs/dtc) library
+The following command removes the created keys with an specific tag, using the  [DTC](https://github.com/niclabs/dtc) library

 ```
 ./hsm-tools reset-pkcs11-keys -p ./dtc.so